-Canoe rental in Edmonton, rent camping equipment and 2-person canoes, transportation and shuttles.If you wish to organize your own canoe trip in western Canada, for your group and with your own, or with rented canoes, just give us a call.
-We do the outfitting for canoe trips, we offer rental of canoes and all the necessary camping gear and outdoor equipment, including tents and sleeping bags.
-We provide shuttles, transfers and transportation of canoes and paddlers from Edmonton, Alberta, to the start and end points of your river trip.
+Canoe rental in Edmonton, AlbertaIf you are planning a self-guided canoe trip in western Canada, we are happy to help.
+We do the outfitting for canoe trips, we rent 2-person canoes and all the necessary camping gear and outdoor equipment, including tents and sleeping bags.
+We provide shuttles, transfers and transport of canoes and paddlers from Edmonton to and from the rivers in Alberta.

-As canoe & outdoor outfitter in Edmonton, Alberta, we supply quality 2-person canoes and camping gear for your self-guided trip.
+As operator for adventure- and canoe tours in western Canada, we can outfit you with quality canoes and camping equipment for your self-guided canoe trip.

 For a few suggestions for multi-day self guided canoe trips in Alberta, CLICK HERE